fnl/lexikos/README.md

 Implementation
 --------------

-To achieve this behaviour, a Lexicon creates a minimal acyclic deterministic finite state automaton (MADFA) representation of all contained sequences.
-To build that MADFA, it uses the linear (`O(n)`) MADFA construction algorithm (see "Algorithm 1") described in [Daciuk et al.], Comp Ling 2000.
-Matching the entire set against an input sequence is also linear wrt. the length `m` of the input sequence (`O(m)`).
+To achieve this behaviour, a Lexicon creates a minimal acyclic deterministic finite state automaton (MADFA) representation of all sequences it contains.
+To build that MADFA, it uses the linear ("_O(n)_") MADFA construction algorithm (see "Algorithm 1") described in [Daciuk et al.], Comp Ling 2000.
+Matching the entire set against an input sequence is also approximately linear wrt. the length _m_ of the input sequence ("_O(m)_").

 API
 ---